tskit-dev/pyslim/docs/time_units.md

 unless you want to match up information in a tree sequence with information written out by SLiM itself.
-In other words, SLiM's time counter measures the number of time steps ("tick") since the start of the simulation, and times in the tree sequence record how long before the end of the simulation.
+In other words, SLiM's time counter measures the number of time steps ("ticks") since the start of the simulation, and times in the tree sequence record how long before the end of the simulation.
 However, there are quite a few details, and off-by-one errors are easy to make, so we'll spell it out here.